ex280rakesh/sftpdemo/README.md

 Please execute the following Cloud Formation Templates(CFT) in respective order.

 ### CloudFormationTemplates/1-Network.yaml
+Please run this stack in both the regions.
 This will create the network pre-requisites for the later resources.
 This will take less than 5 minutes to complete.

 ### CloudFormationTemplates/2-Pre-Requisites.yaml
+Please run this stack in both the regions.
 This will create the EC2 Key Pair, EC2 Security Group.
 This will take less than 5 minutes to complete.

 ### CloudFormationTemplates/3-ControlHub.yaml
+This stack needs to be run in Region-2 only.
 This will create the Control Hub where you will run further CFTs.
 PODMAN, AWS CLI, EKSCTL and KUBECTL command binaries will be installed.
 This will take about 5 minutes to complete.

 ### CloudFormationTemplates/4a-SFTP-EC2.yaml
-This will create an SFTP Server (SFTPServer1) with a Public IP address.
+This stack needs to be run in Region-1 only.
+This will create an SFTP Server (SFTPServer1) with a Public IP address in Region-1.
 This will take about 5 minutes to complete.

 Note:
  1. This stack uses an ami from ap-southeast-1.
 If you are selecting any other region, you should change the ami id
  2. There is a dummy password for the SFTP user in this CFT.
 You may want to change it.

 ### CloudFormationTemplates/4b-SFTP-EC2.yaml
-This will create an SFTP Server (SFTPServer2) with a Public IP address.
+This stack needs to be run in Region-2 only.
+This will create an SFTP Server (SFTPServer2) with a Public IP address in Region-2.
 This will take about 5 minutes to complete.

 Note:
  1. This stack uses an ami from ap-south-1.
 If you are selecting any other region, you should change the ami id